 Club Fundraising is an Australian based company operating from Melbourne.
 We specialise in the supply of a FREE fundraising platform.
 For more information, please click on the “About Us” link in the footer of our website.

 What kinds of personal information do we collect and for what purpose?

 ‘Personal information’ means information or opinion about an identified individual, or an individual who is reasonably identifiable.

 Examples of the types of personal information we collect include names, ip address, other contact details such as email address, financial details such as a credit card number, transaction history and products and service preferences.

 The above information is collected so as to enable us to fulfil our responsibilities as a retailer of fund raising products, and to tailor our products and services to best meet the needs of our customers.
 We also use this information to market to our customers.

 You authorise us to provide your information to the relevant parties when you make a purchase on Club Fundraising.
 You also authorise us to provide information that we hold about you, or this Agreement, to PayPal Australia PTY Limited and to any government, statutory or regulatory authority at the reasonable request of PayPal Australia PTY Limited or that authority or for the purposes of complying with any applicable law or regulation.
 You acknowledge that PayPal Australia PTY Limited or the relevant authority may disclose that information to third parties, where required by law to do so.

 We collect personal information in a number of ways and how we collect personal information from you will depend on how you use our services.

 We will collect this information directly from you.
-For example, we may collect personal information about you when you deal with us over the telephone, place an order with us, sign up to our newsletter, visit our web site, you have contact with us in person or any other mode of communication.
+For example, we may collect personal information about you when you deal with us over the telephone, purchase a ticket, sign up to our newsletter, visit our web site, you have contact with us in person or any other mode of communication.

 How do we use and disclose your personal information?